Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> If your happiness depends on what somebody else does, I guess you do have a problem.
+> Do Something.
+If it works, do more of it.
+If it doesn't, do something else.

 <!-- QUOTE_END -->